-We think that anyone can apply the concept of sphere of control (at work and beyond), but we’ve found that it’s particularly helpful for people with marginalized identities or who have less positional power in their organizations.
+Anyone can apply the sphere of control framework, but we’ve found that it’s particularly helpful for people with marginalized identities or who have less positional power in their organizations.

 1. Name the situation.